sammyfreg/UnrealNetImgui/README.md

  1. In your game project `(ProjectName).Build.cs` file, add the `NetImgui` dependency to `PublicDependencyModuleNames` entries.
  1. In editor, enable the plugin `2D\NetImgui`.
  1. Start the (`UnrealNetImgui\NetImguiServer\NetImguiServer.exe`) application.
-  - **Dear ImGui's** menu content created in your code, will be displayed and controlled in it (after establishing a connection).
+  - **Dear ImGui's** menu content created in your code, will be displayed and controlled in it (after a connection is established).
-  - The config file comes pre-configured with 2 clients configuration (game and editor running on the same PC).
+  - The client list comes pre-configured with 2 clients configuration (game and editor running on the same PC).
 For remote PCs, game consoles or others, create a new client configuration with proper address settings.
- 1. Anywhere where code is running on the Game Thread, you can now make standard **Dear ImGui** drawing commands to generate your menus.
+ 1. Any code running on the Game Thread, can now make standard **Dear ImGui** drawing commands to generate your menus.
-  - The define `NETIMGUI_ENABLED` allows to selectively disable code if planning to disable **NetImgui** on certain game configuration (shipping, ...)
+  - The define `NETIMGUI_ENABLED` allows to selectively disable code if planning to disable **NetImgui** on certain game configurations (shipping, ...)
-  - By default, the plugin is compiled with **FrameSkip** supported.
+  - By default, the plugin is compiled with **FrameSkip** support.
 This saves CPU but require a test before drawing.
 This means that the **Dear ImGui** functions should only be used when `FNetImguiModule::IsDrawing()` is true *(assert otherwise)*.
-This can be disabled with `bSupportFrameSkip` in `NetImgui.Build.cs`.
+This can be disabled with `bFrameSkip_Enabled` in `NetImgui.Build.cs`.
- 1. If wanting to use in editor, make sure to unselect the option `Edit->Editor Preferences->General->Performances->Use Less CPU when in Background`, otherwise framerate will be low when using the netImguiServer window.
+ 1. If wanting to use in editor, make sure to unselect the option `Edit->Editor Preferences->General->Performances->Use Less CPU when in Background`, otherwise framerate will be low when focus is on the NetImguiServer window instead of the Unreal Editor.
 # Example

 Code example of **Dear ImGui** to display a very basic menu from the `Tick()` method of an actor.
  - A slightly more complex sample can be found in `UnrealNetImgui\Source\Sample`
+ - The sample code is the actor `Net Imgui Demo Actor` that can be dropped in any of your scenes.
- - Information on [**Dear ImGui**](https://github.com/ocornut/imgui "Dear ImGui") menu generation, can be found reading the code of `ImGui::ShowDemoWindow()` in `UnrealNetImgui\Source\ThirdParty\ImGuiLib\Source\imgui_demo.cpp` and their webpage.
+ - Information on [**Dear ImGui**](https://github.com/ocornut/imgui "Dear ImGui") menu generation, can be found reading the code of `ImGui::ShowDemoWindow()` in `UnrealNetImgui\Source\Private\ThirdParty\DearImgui\imgui_demo.cpp` and their webpage.

 ```cpp
 // ...